swiftgift/guidelines/STYLUS.md

 ## Functions

 We prefer using mixins over functions.
-If a function is absolutely necessary, document where it is used and why it wasn't possible to create a mixin instead.
+If a function is absolutely necessary, document where it is used and why it wasn't possible to create a mixin.

 **[⬆ back to top](#table-of-contents)**